-Bank One can be considered a medium cost bank with respect to incoming/outgoing payments and e-banking fees.
-The fee for incoming payments is Nil.
-For outgoing payments the bank charge between USD 30-75.
+Bank One can be considered a medium-cost bank with respect to incoming/outgoing payments and e-banking fees.
+The fee for incoming payments is nil.
+For outgoing payments the bank charge between US$30-75.
 The fee for using e-banking facilities is nil for personal accounts.
-For corporate accounts, the e-banking fee is USD 9 per month for just viewing purposes and USD 18 for viewing and transaction purposes.
+For corporate accounts, the e-banking fee is US$9 per month for just viewing purposes and US$18 for viewing and transaction purposes.

-PLEASE NOTE: The bank tariffs may change at anytime at the sole discretion of the bank, we therefore suggest to contact us or visit the bank’s website for updated details on specific fees and charges.
+PLEASE NOTE: Bank tariffs may be changed anytime at the sole discretion of the bank.
+Therefore, we suggest that you contact us or visit the bank’s website for updated details on specific fees and charges.

 FINANCIAL STATEMENTS AND AUDIT

-Whilst there is no requirement to file audited financial statements or annual returns with local authorities, a Seychelles IBC is required to keep financial records, which should reflect the financial position of the company.
+Whilst there is no requirement to file audited financial statements or annual returns with local authorities, a Seychelles IBC is required to keep financial records that reflect the financial position of the company.

-As per the International Business Companies Act, amended in 2012, all IBC’s are required to maintain their accounting records.
-Unless such records are kept at the registered office of the Company, the director must notify the registered agent in writing of the place in which account records shall be kept (it may be in or outside the Seychelles).
+As per the International Business Companies Act, amended in 2012, all IBCs are required to maintain their accounting records.
+Unless such records are kept at the registered office of the company, the director must notify the registered agent in writing of the place in which account records shall be kept (it may be in or outside Seychelles).
 Accounting records shall be maintained for a period of 7 years (from the completion of the transactions).

 “Accounting records” is defined as “documents relating to assets and liabilities of the company including receipts and expenditure, sales and purchases and other transactions”.